|Canadian Intelligence Corps (C Int C), History & Insignia

 Military Cross (MC)

 The Military Cross can be awarded to commissioned officers of the substantive rank of Captain or below (therefore acting and temporary Majors are eligible) or Warrant Officers for distinguished and meritorious services in battle.
 In 1920, the terms were altered to clearly state the award was for gallant and distinguished services in action and that naval and air force officers could be awarded the cross for gallant and distinguished services on the ground.
 Col W.W.
 “Jock” Murray, awarded the Military Cross & Bar, was Canada’s first Director of Military Intelligence (DMI).
-Sir William Stephenson was also awarded the Military Cross among his many medals.
+Sir William Stephenson was awarded the Military Cross among his many medals.

 The star was awarded to all who saw service in any theatre of war against the central powers between 05 August 1914 and 31 December 1915 except those eligible for the 1914 Star.
 Canada considered 'overseas' to be service beyond the three mile limit and hence many RCN small ships were entitled to this star.
 There is no bar.